 Field or control Description Number of sec windings Sets the number of secondary windings to measure.
-The range is from 1 to 6.
+The range is from 1 to 6 if enable voltage sources is not checked, otherwise it is 1 to 3 secondary windings.
 Measure the magnetic property of secondary windings such as in a coupled inductor or a transformer that has multiple windings on the same core.
-Follow the connection combinations of the voltage and current probe at the primary or the main windings of the secondary or the attention of the secondary or the main windings of the secondary or the secondary windings to the secondary windings to the secondary windings to the secondary windings to measure.
-The winding at the secondary or the other windings to the · dot as shown in the following figure.
+Follow the connection combinations of the voltage and current probe at the primary or the main winding at the secondary or the other windings to the · dot as shown in the following figure.
 The voltage probe should be connected such that the voltage is read as positive when the current rises.
-Primary winding of winding-1 $\triangle$ WARNING.
-When connecting to a circuit with hazardous voltages, see the warnings for the individual products and verify that the probes and other components used are within their ratings.
-For more information, refer to the topic General safety summary.
+Warning: When connecting to a circuit with hazardous voltages, see the warnings for the individual products and verify that the probes and other components used are within their ratings.
+For more information, refer to the topic General safety summary .
 Winding (1-6) Sets the signal source used to measure the selected winding.
 The range is from 1 to 6.
 Turns (1-6) Sets the number of turns in the respective secondary winding.
+Enable Voltage Source Configures the transformer secondary voltage source when Enable Voltage Source is checked.
+Secondary Voltage Source Selects the source used to take the secondary voltage.
+Tap the field to show the list of available sources.
+Secondary Current Source Selects the source used to take the secondary current.
+Tap the field to show the list of available sources.

-Amplitude Analysis, Timing Analysis power measurements: Configure panel.
+Amplitude Analysis, Ripple Analysis, Timing Analysis power measurements: Configure panel

 Field or control Description Source Sets the signal source or sources used to take the measurement.
 If the measurement requires more than one source, multiple source fields are displayed.
 Tap the field to show the list of available sources.
 Label Sets the name of the measurement.
 You can use the default name, or double-tap in the field and change the label using a connected keyboard or the virtual keyboard.
 Edge Sets the signal edge to detect (rise or fall).
 Used in most Timing Analysis measurements.
 Available when the power measurement = Frequency .
+Table continued

-Clock Edge Sets the clock signal edge to detect (rise, fall, or either).
+Field or control Description Clock Edge Sets the clock signal edge to detect (rise, fall, or either).
 Used in Timing Analysis measurements.
-Available when the power measurement = Positive Duty Cycle or Negative Duty Cycle .
+Available when the power measurement = Positive Duty Cycle or Negative Duty Cycle.
 Line Frequency Sets the line frequency of the power signal source.
 Power Autoset uses the selected frequency to setup the scope acquisition parameters.
-Available when the power measurement = Line Ripple .
+Note: Ripple RMS is measured at the configured ripple frequency Available when the power measurement = Line Ripple.
+Custom Frequency Custom Frequency Sets the custom frequency of the power signal source.
+Available only when Line Frequency = Custom.
 Switching Frequency Specify the operating frequency of the switching device.
 Power Autoset uses the selected frequency to set the oscilloscope acquisition parameters.
 Frequency range is 50 Hz to 1 MHz.
-Only available when the power measurement = Switching Ripple .
+Only available when the power measurement = Switching Ripple.
+Note: Ripple RMS is measured at the configured ripple frequency.

-Control Loop Response measurement: Configure panel.
-See Connection setup for Frequency Response Analysis (FRA) measurements on page 224.
+Control Loop Response measurement: Configure panel

+See Connection setup for Frequency Response Analysis (FRA) measurements on page 238.